Calvin Griffith: On the field: Sluggers and struggles

 Under Calvin's ownership, the left-field dimensions of cavernous Griffith Stadium were immediately shortened.
 Although the distance along the left-field foul line decreased by only 14 ft to 388 ft in 1956, the left-center-field power alley was reduced to 360 ft; a 6 ft-high inner fence made the new contour even friendlier to right-handed power hitters.
 The original dimensions were favored by the late Clark Griffith, who, as a former moundsman, built his successful early 20th-century teams on pitching, speed, gap-to-gap hitting, and defense.
 The pennant-contending 1945 Senators, who fell short of the AL championship by 11/2 games, hit only one home run—an inside-the-park blow by Joe Kuhel on September 7—in 2,601 home at bats all season.
 The 1955 Senators hit 20 home runs at Griffith Stadium during their 77-game home schedule.

 The 1956 club, with the new dimensions in place, slugged 63 long balls at their home park, and Washington clubs of the late 1950s featured powerful right-handed hitters like Roy Sievers, Jim Lemon, Bob Allison and Hall of Famer Harmon Killebrew.
 Sievers (1957) and Killebrew (1959) established a new Senators' single-season home run record with 42 blasts to lead (or, in Killebrew's case, co-lead) the American League in that category.

-However, the Washington pitching staff bore the immediate brunt of the changes to the stadium.
-The 1955 Senators posted a 4.62 staff earned run average; one year later, the staff ERA jumped to 5.33—with an abysmal 5.55 ERA at home.
+However, the Washington pitching staff bore the immediate brunt of the changes to the ballpark.
+The 1955 Senators posted a 4.62 staff earned run average—4.01 at Griffith Stadium.
+One year later, the staff ERA jumped to 5.33—with an abysmal 5.55 ERA at home.
 To Griffith's credit, however, his pitching staff (led by ace right-hander Camilo Pascual) began to post respectable earned run averages beginning in 1958 and by 1960, the Senators' ERA was down to 3.77 (3.88 at Griffith Stadium).